open-guides/og-aws/README.md

 -----------

 ### RDS Aurora Basics
--	Amazon’s proprietary fork of MySQL intended to scale up for high concurrency workloads.
+-	Amazon's proprietary fork of MySQL intended to scale up for high concurrency workloads.
 Generally speaking, individual query performance under Aurora is not expected to improve significantly relative to MySQL or MariaDB, but Aurora is intended to maintain performance while executing many more queries concurrently than an equivalent MySQL or MariaDB server could handle.
 -	[Notable new features](http://www.slideshare.net/AmazonWebServices/amazon-aurora-amazons-new-relational-database-engine) include:
 	-	Log-structured storage instead of B-trees to improve write performance
 	-	Out-of-process buffer pool so that databases instances can be restarted without clearing the buffer pool